javedkhan568/Tailwind-CSS-Project-with-Vite/README.md

 Adding additional Tailwind CSS utility classes to the tailwind.config.js file.
 Creating custom CSS styles in the styles directory.
 Integrating with other libraries or frameworks based on your project's needs.
+Technologies Used
+Tailwind CSS: A utility-first CSS framework that enables rapid UI development with a comprehensive set of pre-designed classes.
+Vite: A blazing-fast build tool that leverages modern JavaScript features and a highly optimized development server.